 Alfa Romeo have enjoyed success at Monza in the past.
 Giuseppe Farina won the first F1 race at the Monza circuit in 1950 and was crowned the very first World Champion as a result.
 Meanwhile, later in their history, Riccardo Patrese took Alfa Romeo’s 26th and latest podium in F1 at the 1984 Italian Grand Prix.

-Antonio Giovinazzi’s ninth place in 2019 is the former Sauber team’s best result at Monza in the past seven Italian Grands Prix.
-Zhou Guanyu is the only other driver for the team to score at Monza in the past seven years, doing so with a tenth place finish in 2022.
+Antonio Giovinazzi’s ninth place in 2019 is the former Sauber team’s best result at Monza in the past eight Italian Grands Prix.
+Zhou Guanyu and Valtteri Bottas are the only other drivers to score for the team at Monza in the past eight years, doing so with tenth place finishes in 2022 and 2023 respectively.